Kaushik2003/Aura.Fun/frontend/ENVIRONMENT-SETUP.md

 # Environment Configuration Guide

-This document explains how to configure the AuraFi frontend for different networks (Anvil local development and Sepolia testnet).
+This document explains how to configure the Aura.farm frontend for different networks (Anvil local development and Sepolia testnet).

 ## Overview